 I started my blog as a way to condense my thoughts.
 There were things I wanted to learn, and there’s no better way to learn something than teaching others.
 It turns out, lots of people wanted to learn the very same things that I did.

 Readers came but didn’t realize that blogging could be a source of income until I read the book Make Money Blogging at Any Level by my blogger friend, Victoria at A Modern Homestead.
 She outlines in detail how to earn a substantial income, even from a very small blog.
-She was able to retire her husband and supports her family with exclusively with her blog.
+She was able to retire her husband and now supports her family exclusively with her blog.

 Wait, I could turn this blogging thing into a real income?
-That was a life changer.
+That was a life-changer.

-I studied Victoria’s book, and talked to my husband.
+I studied Victoria’s book and talked to my husband.
 He didn’t have high hopes, but I was already blogging for fun, so anything I earned would be basically free money.